kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 #### With LoadBalancers

-When your cloud provider supports LoadBalancers, you can find the target IP / hostname by looking at the `nginx-ingress-controller` Service:
+If your cloud provider supports load balancers, you can find the target IP / hostname by looking at the `nginx-ingress-controller` Service:

 ```bash